MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 > [!NOTE]
 > The default name of a query tab is based on the cluster and context database.

 To get a comprehensive view of all existing tabs, use the tabs list located in the top right corner.
-At the top of the tabs list, there's an option to **Close all tabs**.
+At the top of the tabs list, you can choose to **Close all tabs**.

 :::image type="content" source="media/web-ui-query/manage-tabs-shortcut.png" alt-text="Screenshot of icon for managing tabs." lightbox="media/web-ui-query/manage-tabs-shortcut.png":::

 Restore a previously closed query tab by selecting the **Reopen closed tab** button located in the top right of the window.
-If you closed all tabs, selecting this button will restore all of the closed tabs.
+If you closed all tabs, selecting this button restores all of the closed tabs.

 :::image type="content" source="media/web-ui-query/undo-remove-tab.png" alt-text="Screenshot of button to restore a removed tab." lightbox="media/web-ui-query/undo-remove-tab.png":::

-## View and manipulate results
+## Explore and manipulate query results

 After you execute a query, the results are displayed in the results grid located below the query editor.
 The results grid presents query results in a tabular format, and provides functionality to sort, filter, group, and visualize the data in various ways.
 For more information, see [Azure Data Explorer web UI results grid](web-results-grid.md).